This is the tenth year with Gardener Cary George in charge of the Garden.

-In Committees, Shirley Schultz was Volunteer coordinator, Joy Davis became the new membership chair; Gloria Miller, Historian; Newsletter editor still vacant, but Barb Milligan took over at the end of the year; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.
+In Committees, Shirley Schultz was Volunteer coordinator, Joy Davis became the new membership chair; Gloria Miller, Historian; Newsletter editor still vacant, but Barb Milligan who was not a director took over at the end of the year; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.
 44 volunteers were on the active list.
 244 persons on the membership list, a nice increase from last year.

 Jeff Lee, Manager of Environmental Operations for the Park Board was present and discussed recent organization changes at the Park Board.

-It was also recorded that the spring in Wirth Park (Great Medicine Spring) was starting to come back.
+It was also recorded that the natural spring in Wirth Park (Great Medicine Spring) was starting to come back.
 It had been severely affected by the I-394 construction.
 Cary George said it takes 3 minutes to fill a gallon.
-Ken Avery added that the spring never did run well and would the Friends consider adding a pump? (see 1999 for the full story of the attempt to rejuvenate the spring) The only use for the small parking lot near the spring was for water gatherers and otherwise it was a site for troublemakers.
-Cary added that the new 1993 prairie addition was virtually complete and that he had a lot of help from Americorp in completing it.
+Ken Avery added that the spring never did run well and would the Friends consider adding a pump? (see 1999 for the full story of the attempt to rejuvenate the spring) The only use for the small parking lot near the spring was for water gatherers and otherwise it was a site for troublemakers which Ken Avery had remarked on back in 1965.
+Cary added that the new 1993 prairie addition renovation work was virtually complete and that he had a lot of help from Americorp in completing it.
 A new parking lot payment kiosk was installed by the Park Board and Cary noted that the payment requirement had reduced litter considerably.

 During the Summer the Upland Garden paths were re-routed into the new prairie addition and the old ones closed off.